Yord/pxi/README.md

 The benchmarks were run on a 13" MacBook Pro (2019) with a 2,8 GHz Quad-Core i7 and 16GB memory.
 Since `pxi` and `fx` are written in JavaScript, they need more RAM (approx. 70 MB) than the other tools that are written in C (approx. 1MB each).
-Feel free to run the [benchmarks][pxi-benchmarks] on your own machine to verify the results.
+Feel free to run the [benchmarks][pxi-benchmarks] on your own machine and please open an issue to report the results back to us!

 ## Usage